tuneinsight/lattigo/schemes/bgv/README.md

 # BGV

-The BGV package provides a unified RNS-accelerated variant of the Fan-Vercauteren version of the Brakerski's scale invariant homomorphic encryption scheme (BFV) and Brakerski-Gentry-Vaikuntanathan (BGV) homomorphic encryption scheme.
+The BGV package provides a unified RNS-accelerated variant of the Brakerski-Fan-Vercauteren (BFV) scale invariant homomorphic encryption scheme and Brakerski-Gentry-Vaikuntanathan (BGV) homomorphic encryption scheme.
 It enables SIMD modular arithmetic over encrypted vectors or integers.

 ## Implementation Notes

 The proposed implementation provides all the functionalities of the BFV and BGV schemes under a unified scheme.
-This enabled by the equivalency between the LSB and MSB encoding when T is coprime to Q (Appendix A of <https://eprint.iacr.org/2013/372>).
+This is enabled by the equivalence between the LSB and MSB encoding when T is coprime to Q (Appendix A of <https://eprint.iacr.org/2013/372>).

 ### Intuition